sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 ## Prerequisites
  - You have registered for a Cloud Foundry [trial account] (hcp-create-trial-account) on SAP Business Technology Platform.
  - [Python] (https://www.python.org/downloads/) version 3.6.x or higher is installed locally.
 In this tutorial, we use Python **3.9.6**.
- - The [Cloud Foundry command line interface] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/4ef907afb1254e8286882a2bdef0edf4.html) is installed locally.
+ - [cf CLI] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/4ef907afb1254e8286882a2bdef0edf4.html) is installed locally.
+ - [npm] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is installed locally.
- - You have [npm] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed locally.
+- (Optional) You have an integrated development environment (IDE) installed locally.
+For example, Visual Studio Code.
  - You have installed the `virtualenv` tool.
 It creates a folder, which contains all the necessary executables to use the packages that your Python project would need.
 To install it locally, execute the following command in the Python installation path:
+&nbsp;
-&nbsp; `<Python_installation_path>\Python39\Scripts>pip install virtualenv`
+ `<Python_installation_path>\Python39\Scripts>pip install virtualenv`
- - (Optional) You have an integrated development environment (IDE) installed locally.
-For example, Visual Studio Code.

 ## Details